-Hardware set at occurrence of write to I2CxTRN while busy (cleared by software).
+Hardware is set at an occurrence of a write to I2CxTRN while busy (cleared by software).

-- 1 = A byte was received while the I2CxRCV register is still holding the previous byte - 0 = No overflow
+1 = A byte was received while the I2CxRCV register is still holding the previous byte bit 5 D/A: Data/Address bit (when operating as I2C slave)

+0 = No overflow

-Hardware set at attempt to transfer I2CRSR to I2CxRCV (cleared by software).
+Hardware is set at an attempt to transfer I2CxRSR to I2CxRCV (cleared by software).